adaptui/react/docs-templates/datepicker.md

 # DatePicker

-`DatePicker` component provides a way to pick a date or range of dates with the help of [Calendar](./calendar.md) component.
+`DatePicker` component provides a way to select a date or a range of dates with the help of [Calendar](./calendar.md) component.
 It follows the [Native Input Date](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) for the keyboard navigation & accessibility features.